 Cybersecurity

 This is one of the first conversations we have with our clients.
 Are you digitally protected?
 Where are your security gaps?
 There is no longer a question of IF you need Cybersecurity, you do.
-We’ve seen companies with teams of 1 get hacked, so please know you aren’t too small to get hacked.
-We can help, at a very affordable price.
-Cybersecurity is an umbrella, under which are many important conversations to have.
-That’s why it’s these topics we cover most in our monthly blog posts.
+We’ve seen companies with teams of one get hacked, so please know you aren’t too small to be at risk.
+We’ve created a suite of seven cybersecurity tools that address the major security red flags we have seen over the years.
+Best of all, we’ve tailored it to small businesses and made it affordable.

 Password Managers